 The picture to the left shows highlighted in red the ears and boss attached to the motor mechanism side plate.
 The welds holding the red highlighted parts can fail in fatigue.

-The pictures below show the difference between using a fillet weld and a keyed and brazed connection.
+The images below show the difference between using a fillet weld and a keyed and brazed connection.
 The fillet weld can fail in cyclic fatigue, but the keyed parts are strong enough for this application even without the brazing.
 The brazing secures the tabs but is not required for structural integrity.

 A second design change was to add a groove to the tab to provide a seat for locating the spring.
 When the energy is release during the tripping of the switch, the spring decompresses and bounces.
-This bounce causes the spring to unseat itself and become come loose.
+This bounce causes the spring to unseat itself and become loose.
 The groove holds the spring in place and reduces bending forces on the rod end and side plate ears.